ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/README.md

 }
 ```

 Sets the Target Task Scheduler Frequency to 180 frames per second (FPS).
+> [!NOTE]
-Note: Synchronization with the display's native refresh rate is recommended for optimal frame pacing.
+> Synchronization with the display's native refresh rate is recommended for optimal frame pacing.

 <hr size="1px" width="100%">